 The holiday season is one of the busiest seasons of the year and there is essentially no time for de-cluttering.
 Therefore, find a quick place to store all unwanted clutter and pick a date to go through and clean it out once the holiday rush is over

 Our housekeeper understand how daunting after party clean up can be.
 Especially after dinner – dishes, pots, and pans seem to form mountains in sinks.
 One highly recommended tip is to purchase a stainless steel sponge (a sponge made of stainless steel, not made for) and let dishes soak for about 10 minutes before scrubbing them down with your sponge.
 This trick is guaranteed to save you time and stress

 Here are a few of our favorite time-saving tips.
 Because we know that even if you have professional housekeeping help there’s still plenty of things to do in between visits.

-- Lint on your dark colored clothes?
-Remove it by adding a cup of white vinegar to the wash, and stop putting white towels in with black shirts!
-Also your black clothes will not fade as fast if you wash them inside out.
+- Do you have lint on your dark colored clothes?
+Remove it by adding a cup of white vinegar to the wash, and stop putting towels in with black shirts!
+Also your black clothes will not fade as fast if you wash them inside out

-- Cleaning silk flower is easy.
-Just put them in a paper bag with some salt and shake, shake, shake.
+- Cleaning silk flowers is easy: just put them in a paper bag with some salt and shake, shake, shake.
 The salt with absorb the dust and leave your flowers looking like new.

 - Spray your Tupperware with Pam before pouring in a tomato-based sauce and there won’t be any stains!